From Prompts to Protection: Large Language Model-Enabled In-Context Learning for Smart Public Safety UAV: Discussion: From DRL to LLM Optimizers

 A promising approach to complement DRL algorithms is the integration of DMs.
 By combining the data generation capabilities of DMs with the decision-making framework of DRL, this integration improves the adaptability and real-time performance of UASNETs.
 In addition, studies have shown how DMs can alleviate data scarcity, improve policy networks, and create simulation environments that provide a robust solution for complex UAV communication scenarios\cite{emami2025diffusion}.
 However, even with these advances, there is still a need for lighter-weight solutions that can overcome the challenges of complex model training and the gap between simulation and real-world operations.
 Rapid adaptability and simplicity of deployment remain key factors for UASNETs in emergencies where time and efficiency are critical.

 Recent advancements in prompting techniques have significantly enhanced the performance of LLMs across diverse domains.
 Leveraging their intrinsic ability to comprehend and generate natural language, LLMs introduce a novel paradigm for addressing optimization problems.
 Conventional optimization approaches typically require explicit formalization of the problem and the derivation of update rules through specialized solvers.
-In contrast, LLM-enabled optimization frameworks allow the problem to be expressed in natural language, enabling the model to iteratively propose candidate solutions based on the problem description and previously generated outputs.
+In contrast, LLM-assisted optimization frameworks allow the problem to be expressed in natural language, enabling the model to iteratively propose candidate solutions based on the problem description and previously generated outputs.

-The LLM-enabled optimization framework offers several important advantages.
+The LLM-assisted optimization framework offers several important advantages.
 First, it facilitates rapid adaptation to different UAV tasks by simply modifying the problem description contained in the prompt.
 Second, the iterative nature of the process enables continuous refinement of solutions without the need to retrain or change the underlying model parameters.
 Finally, the optimization process can be effectively customized through prompt engineering by including specific instructions that enforce desired solution properties such as feasibility constraints or performance criteria.

 Such ICL capabilities enable LLMs to act as flexible and generalizable optimization agents.
-This change has the potential to accelerate the development of solutions in UASNETs where explicit mathematical modelling is a challenge.
+This change has the potential to accelerate the development of solutions in UASNETs where explicit mathematical modeling is a challenge.
 However, further research is needed to accurately quantify the convergence properties and solution quality that can be achieved by LLM-based optimization frameworks.
+Specifically, LLM-assisted optimization remains challenging due to the autoregressive nature of inference and non-stationary context distributions.
+While we therefore avoid theoretical claims of convergence, the proposed framework does not rely on guaranteed convergence in practice.
+Instead, it operates under guarded conditions: i) Externally measured and bounded performance signals, such as packet loss, queue backlog and energy, are used as feedback; ii) The high-level action space is discretized and filtered by rule-based safety constraints; iii) The efficient optimization scheme avoids the complexity of dedicated model pre-training and fine-tuning, allowing for efficient correction and control.
+Together, these mechanisms provide operational stability and safety for edge-assisted UAV control.

+Developing advanced memory architectures is essential to enhance the stability and contextual consistency of LLM-assisted control during extended missions.
+The current framework relies on feedback-driven iterative refinement, but its contextual understanding is limited to near-term interactions.
+For prolonged operations, maintaining coherent reasoning and avoiding repetitive strategies requires a structured representation of mission history.